West Nile Virus

 - Since WNV was introduced into Oklahoma, there have been 3 outbreak years – 2003, 2007 and 2012.
 Each of these seasons were characterized by higher than normal summer temperatures and drought.

 The Oklahoma State Department of Health advises use of insect repellents—particularly those containing DEET, picaridin, oil of lemon eucalyptus (PMD), or IR 3535—when enjoying outdoor activities like gardening, yard work, camping, or other leisure activities.
-The type of mosquitoes that transmit WNV are most active during early morning and evening hours, so it is important to take mosquito bite precautions during that time of the day.
+The type of mosquitoes that transmit WNV are most active during early evening through early morning (dusk to dawn) hours, so it is important to take mosquito bite precautions during that time of the day.
 It is also recommended to drain or treat standing water around your home with a mosquito larvacide to reduce mosquito breeding sites.

 West Nile virus Fact Sheets and Information:

 Mosquito Bite Prevention Infographic

 Mosquitoborne Disease Prevention Fact Sheet